Your ultimate guide for making crispy skinned and super fluffy toaster oven baked potatoes. Enjoy one tonight!

 According to the FDA refrigerating baked potatoes in foil creates a dangerous environment that can cause botulism.

-Since baking in foil leads to soggy skins anyway it’s probably best (for safety and flavor) to keep foil away from your toaster oven baked potatoes entirely.
+Since baking in foil leads to soggy skins anyway it’s probably best to keep foil away from your toaster oven baked potatoes entirely.

 Well you know a basic recipe, have seen step-by-step directions, can bake your potatoes quicker, have a bunch of toppings ideas swirling in your head and you know the best ways to store and reheat your extras.